Join Adel Players

 Our Secretary, Pat, would love to hear from you and would meet you to give you a warm welcome, show you around, introduce you to some members and answer any questions that you may have.

 Don't forget, we were all new to the group at some stage and so we know it can feel a bit bewildering!

-The annual fee for an adult individual member for 2014-15 is £37 for adults, or
+The annual fee for an AWMA adult individual member (as at 2020-21, check for

 Association (squash, tennis, cricket, hockey, bowls, badminton, football, archery, snooker, lacrosse, running, and bridge).
 All of these groups have their own membership fees.

-The small additional annual subscription to join the Adel Players drama group is £10.
-As we are a section of the AWMA, we get our rehearsal and performance facilities free of hire charges, in lieu of which we donate the profits from our productions to the Association.
+The additional annual subscription to join the Adel Players drama group is £36 (under 65s) or £23 (over 65s).
+As we are a section of the AWMA, we get our rehearsal and performance facilities free of hire charges, in lieu of which we donate profits from our productions to the Association.

 This makes our position as a drama group much more secure than that of independent drama groups faced with constantly rising hire charges.